MYLE-01/battery_replacement/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)

-want to learn python and give back to home assistant
-I have a lot of sensor that tell me the battery level % used
+I have a lot of sensor that tell me the battery level %

 ![battery](https://github.com/MYLE-01/battery_replacement/blob/master/img/battery_level.PNG)

 ## How it works
-This script creates a sensor that guess the next battery change base of % Used and date of replacement
+This script creates a sensor that guesses the next battery change base of % Used and date of replacement

 Requires `python_script:` to be enabled in you configuration

-## My logic (my thinking)
+## My logic (my thinking is ....)
 so as I know the date I replace the battery ( 01/07/2020 ) dd/mm/yy  Dimmer Switch Battery Level

 so my logic is
-If between 01/07/2020 and now 06/07/2020 it has used 50% battery left.
+If between 01/07/2020 and now 06/07/2020 it has used 50% of battery.

-If for 5 day its used 50% then it will take other 5 days and it be flat. right
+If for 5 day its used 50% then it will take other 5 days and it be flat. base of these 5 days been the same as the last 5 days

-So all we need to do is tell a python script  the entity_id of battery and its date we replace it and run it once a day and at startup of home assistant
+So all we need to do is tell a python script the entity_id of battery and the date we replace it and run it once a day and at startup of home assistant

-remember: the maths is base on the % level at the battery the script was ran and date date it was given.
+remember: the maths is base on the % level at the battery the script was run and date it was given.

+so we have the entity_id , replacement date dd/mm/yyy
 ```yaml
 - sensor.dryer_door_battery , 01/01/2020
 ```